Latest Ethereum (ETH) News Update

 TLDR

-Ethereum's social chatter is a tug-of-war between technical caution and long-term conviction.
+Ethereum chatter is a tug-of-war between technical gloom and whale-driven hope.
 Here’s what’s trending:

 Deep Dive